tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

 We will then introduce `TFRTOpKernelConstruction` and `TFRTOpKernelContext` subclasses that implement `OpKernelConstructionInterface` and `OpKernelContextInterface` in terms of TFRT data structures.
-Example how `TFRTOpKernelConstruction` might look like:
+Here's an example of how `TFRTOpKernelConstruction` might look like:

 ```cpp